facefusion/facefusion/README.md

 uis:
   --open-browser                                                                                                                                                                        open the browser once the program is ready
   --ui-layouts UI_LAYOUTS [UI_LAYOUTS ...]                                                                                                                                              launch a single or multiple UI layouts (choices: benchmark, default, webcam, ...)

+job manager:
+  --job-create JOB_ID                                                                                                                                                                   create a drafted job
+  --job-submit JOB_ID                                                                                                                                                                   submit a drafted job to become a queued job
+  --job-submit-all                                                                                                                                                                      submit all drafted jobs to become a queued jobs
+  --job-delete JOB_ID                                                                                                                                                                   delete a drafted, queued, failed or completed job
+  --job-delete-all                                                                                                                                                                      delete all drafted, queued, failed and completed jobs
+  --job-add-step JOB_ID                                                                                                                                                                 add a step to a drafted job
+  --job-remix-step JOB_ID STEP_INDEX                                                                                                                                                    remix a previous step from a drafted job
+  --job-insert-step JOB_ID STEP_INDEX                                                                                                                                                   insert a step to a drafted job
+  --job-remove-step JOB_ID STEP_INDEX                                                                                                                                                   remove a step from a drafted job

+job runner:
+  --job-run JOB_ID                                                                                                                                                                      run a queued job
+  --job-run-all                                                                                                                                                                         run all queued jobs
+  --job-retry JOB_ID                                                                                                                                                                    retry a failed job
+  --job-retry-all                                                                                                                                                                       retry all failed jobs
 ```